 As reported EFE at Alironman, a solidary challenge of the Javi Conde Solidarity Marathon Association, has demolished in full celebrations of Aste Nagusia in Bilbao the Hawaii Ironman record for 1 minute and 44 seconds, thus breaking the mark set last year by the German Patrick Lange, located in 7h52: 39.

 3 Basque triathletes who beat Patrick Lange's time

-To finish, Jon Salvador, an expert runner, was in charge of the foot race segment.
-He ran a marathon (42,195 km) on a treadmill at 2: 41: 54.
+To finish, Jon Salvador, expert runner, was in charge of the running segment.
+He ran a marathon (42,195 km) on a tape in 2: 41: 54.

 - Swimming, 3.800 meters: 49: 22: 86

 - Cycling 180 kilometers: 4: 18: 17

 The non-approved distances were verified by the international triathlon referee Javier Berasategui using GPS and the equipment counters.

 The name that the test bears is a tribute to the mythical word Alirón, which comes from when the English miners moved to the Basque Country to exploit the iron mines and found a whole beta of the metal.
 They marked it with an 'All Iron' and after repeating it so much, it stayed with the word Aliron.

 This challenge represents a new challenge in the career of Jon Salvador, who has completed together with his partner Javi Conde solidarity marathons in places as atypical as the Athletic barge, the Bilbao Bizkaia bridge, the San Juan de Gaztelugatxe hermitage and the interior from the Pozalagua cave.